 For assistance getting to sleep, place a hot water bottle under your blanket at least 5 to 10 minutes before you intend to enter.
-Once you are ready to get in it is advisable to remove the hot water bottle first as there is a risk of bursting of scalding.
+Once you are ready to enter, you must remove the hot water bottle as there is a risk of bursting of scalding.

 Alternatively, if you feel that you can’t sleep because it is too hot, you can place the hot water bottle or body warmer in the freezer for a few hours before placing it under the covers for 5-10 minutes.
-Once you are ready to sleep it is again advisable to remove the product first.
+Once you are ready to sleep, you must again remove the product first.

 Storing a hot water bottle